About The UCLA GAME LAB

 DO: What is the lab’s particular or unique contribution to game making and game education?

 ES: The lab is unique in its devotion to serious and rigorous game making and education from a fine art / media arts perspective.
 Additionally, our lab has a unique focus on exploring how games and game culture integrate and crossbreed with other media such as film, theater, animation, literature, sculpture and installation, hardware engineering, industrial and graphic design, sound art, and conceptual art.
-And finally, the mix of students brought together in the lab is truly special, as it includes students coming from a vast array of disciplines and fields, but all with an interest in studying game making, game engineering and game theory.
+And finally, the mix of students brought together in the lab is truly special, as it includes students coming from a vast array of disciplines and fields, who often share a mutual interest in studying game making, game engineering and game theory.

 DO: What compelled you to found the lab?